kumahq/go-control-plane/DEVELOPMENT.md

 ## Conflict resolution

-It might happens that automatic release job can hit a conflict.
+It might happen that automatic release job can hit a conflict.
 In this situation maintainer needs to resolve this manually:

 Instruction